My Dog Ate Laffy Taffy Will He Get Sick?

 Laffy Taffy & Dogs

 The good news is that Laffy Taffy candy is not toxic to dogs.
-Having said that, if a dog eats a lot of the candy, it’s more than likely to make the dog have vomiting, nausea, and diarrhea.
+Having said that, if a dog eats a lot of the candy, it’s more than likely that the dog will have vomiting, nausea, and diarrhea.
 These last no longer than 12-24 hours.
 If the symptoms last longer, then it’s best to call the vet for advice.

 The real problem that can develop from Laffy Taffy is due to the candy wrappers.
 If your dog eats the candy and the wrappers, then it’s possible your fur baby could develop an intestinal blockage.
 An intestinal blockage can be a life-threatening medical condition.